tolauwae/phd-thesis/src/multiverse/multiverse.typ

 == Related work<mult:related>

 Our work builds directly on WebAssembly~@haas17:bringing@rossberg19:webassembly@rossberg23:webassembly and WARDuino~@lauwaerts24:warduino, as we have discussed in @mult:webassembly and @mult:implementation.
-In this section, we present an overview of further related work. %previous work on reversible debuggers and multiverse debuggers, as well as other related works that have inspired our approach.
+In this section, we present an overview of further related work. //%previous work on reversible debuggers and multiverse debuggers, as well as other related works that have inspired our approach.

-\paragraph{Multiverse debuggers}
+=== Multiverse debuggers

 Multiverse debugging has emerged as a powerful technique to debug non-deterministic program behavior, by allowing programmers to explore multiple execution paths simultaneously.
 It was proposed by #cite(form: "prose", <torres19:multiverse>) to debug parallel actor-based programs, with a prototype called Voyager~@gurdeep19:multiverse, that worked directly on the operational semantics of the language defined in PLT Redex~@felleisen09:semantics.